belle2/basf2/analysis/doc/MCMatching.rst

 There are several extra variables defined *for your convenience*, however all information is contained in the first two.

 .. b2-variables::
-        :variables: isSignal,isExtendedSignal,isSignalAcceptMissingNeutrino,isSignalAcceptMissingMassive,isSignalAcceptMissingGamma,isSignalAcceptMissing,isWrongCharge,isMisidentified,isCloneTrack,isOrHasCloneTrack,genNStepsToDaughter(i),genNMissingDaughter(PDG)
+        :variables: isSignal,isExtendedSignal,isSignalAcceptMissingNeutrino,isSignalAcceptMissingMassive,
+                    isSignalAcceptMissingGamma,isSignalAcceptMissing,isWrongCharge,isMisidentified,isCloneTrack,
+                    isOrHasCloneTrack,genNStepsToDaughter(i),genNMissingDaughter(PDG)
         :noindex:

 ~~~~~~~~~~~~~~~
 The error flags
 ~~~~~~~~~~~~~~~

-The error flag (mcErrors) is a bit set where each bit flag describes a different kind of discrepancy between reconstruction and MCParticle.
-The individual flags are described by the MCMatching::MCErrorFlags enum.
+The error flag :b2:var:`mcErrors` is a bit set where each bit flag describes a different kind of discrepancy between reconstruction and `MCParticle`.
+ The individual flags are described by the `MCMatching::MCErrorFlags` enum.
  A value of mcErrors equal to 0 indicates perfect reconstruction (signal).
-Usually candidates with only FSR photons missing are also considered as signal, so you might want to ignore the corresponding c_MissFSR flag.
-The same is true for c_MissingResonance, which is set for any missing composite particle (e.g. K_1, but also D*0).
+ Usually candidates with only FSR photons missing are also considered as signal, so you might want to ignore the corresponding `c_MissFSR` flag.
+ The same is true for `c_MissingResonance`, which is set for any missing composite particle (e.g. K_1, but also D*0).

 =============================  ================================================================================================